-- erf.
-Opposition campaigns shall have an additional week to file and submit oppositional initiative packet (4:00 p.m. on 04/12/2016). - fra.
-One statement supporting and one statement opposing the initiative may appear on the ballot ballot alongside the initiative.
-Such statements must be submitted to the Elections Coordinator by one week after the initiative filing deadline F04/12/2016-1/1-1/20151 and are not to exceed 150 words.
-The Elections Coordinator may edit these statements for length and clarity.
-If multiple statements, supporting or opposing, are submitted to the Elections Coordinator by the-the initiative filing deadline, the Elections Coordinator may, at their discretion, choose the most appropriate statement or combine multiple statements into one statement.
+- (3) signatures obtained in favor of the placement of a measure on the ballot must be obtained during the winter or spring quarters of the academic year in which the measure is sought to be placed on the ballot only once the language has been approved by the AS Board of Directors. - (4) filing the petition and all required forms in the Initiative Packet with the AS Board of Directors Program Assistant Coordinator by 4:00 p.m. on the last day of the eandidate election filing period [04/9503/20462017]. - c.
+Sponsor(s) must attend the Mandatory Election Meeting (see Section 1, clause I (d)). - Sponsor(s) of initiative opposition campaigns must meet with the Elections Coordinator before campaigning. - e.
+Measures which have met these criteria and have been duly filed with the AS Board of Directors Program Assistant Coordinator by the filing deadline [4:00 p.m. on 04/0503/20162017] shall be placed on the spring AS elections ballot as a student initiative.
+The language of the initiative on the ballot must match exactly that of the duly filed measure.
+The Elections Coordinator may, at their discretion, write a summary or explanation of the initiative to appear on the ballot. - Opposition campaigns shall have an additional week to file and submit oppositional initiative packet (4:00 p.m. on 04/1210/20162017). - g.
+One statement supporting and one statement opposing the initiative may appear on the ballot alongside the initiative, not to exceed 2450 words.
+The supporting statement is the statement submitted by the initiative sponsor and must be submitted by the election filing deadline.
+An opposition statement must be submitted by an initiative opposition campaign sponsor to the Elections Coordinator by one week after the initiative filing deadline [04/10/2017].
+Only one opposition campaign will be permitted, and only the first sponsor to duly file all required oppositional initiative packet documents for an opposition campaign will be accepted.
+The name of the organization(s) and/or person(s) making the statement shall appear on the ballot alongside the statement.
+One statement supporting and one statement opposing the initiative may appear on the ballot alongside the initiative.
+Such statements must be submitted to the Elections Coordinator by one week after the initiative filing deadline [04/12/2016] and are not to exceed 150 words.
+The Elections Coordinator may edit these statements for length and clarity if multiple statements, supporting or opposing, are submitted to the Elections Coordinator by the initiative filing deadline, the Elections Coordinator may, at their discretion, choose the most appropriate statement or combine multiple statements into one statement.
 Priority in the selection process among multiple statements shall be given to a statement by the organization filing the initiative or opposition campaign.
 The name of the organization(s) and/or person(s) making the statement shall appear on the ballot alongside the statement.
 In the event that no statement opposing the initiative is filed, the Elections Coordinator may delegate the responsibility of drafting an opposing statement to a group or individual of their choosing.
 The Elections Coordinator is permitted to make non-substantive changes to the supporting and opposing statements submitted for inclusion on the ballot.
 It is not necessary for there to be for and against statements for each initiative.
 The Election Coordinator may use their discretion to determine when such statements are necessary.